 According to research, this shift in focus is completely normal.
 A University of Virginia study found that phone notifications cause ADHD-like symptoms that include “distraction, difficulty focusing, having trouble sitting still and restlessness.”
 By changing the way I used my phone, I was able to concentrate for what felt like the first time in years.
 It was as if a mental fog had lifted; each task became clear and defined.

 When I stopped taking part in these menial day-to-day chats, our conversations shifted.
 Suddenly, I had to schedule a time to call friends on Skype to speak in-depth.
 We delved far beneath polite, surface conversations, and a 10-minute talk made me feel closer and more engaged than an hour of incessant messaging ever had.

 After the fear of missing out subsided, my relationship dynamics shifted.
 Friends started to anticipate longer calls from me, and we made time to verbally download all the information from the day.
 My mom appreciated hearing my voice rather than receiving a brief, hurried message.
 My boyfriend and I would forgo watching Netflix to chat about our day over dinner.
 Yes, it might sound simple and totally unprofound, but going old-school completely changed the way I value and interact with those around me.

 I have a confession: Four days into the challenge, I caved.
 My colleagues started sending me IMs, and I made excuses about “urgent” texts that I just had to respond to.
 For the remainder of the week, I left my phone notifications turned off but sent the odd message when I couldn’t take a call at my desk.
 Even though my tech ban was fleeting, it’s not about an all-or-nothing approach.
-The realization that choosing to use technology in a proactive rather than reactive way was pivotal for me.
+Choosing to use technology in a proactive rather than reactive way was pivotal for me.
 Here’s the truth: For the sake of mental well-being, your friend’s Tinder date recap can probably wait.